gofragments/gofragmentsSiteGenerator/README.md

 1- pre-processing of the source code: main objective is to normalize the comments.
 Use of regexp and go/ast, go/parser, go/token, go/format, go/printer.
 2- generation of the markdown documents, with tags and properties, that will become the blog pages.
-3- generation of the site: which process the markdown documents and set up the static page, within the Appengine structure.
+3- generation of the site: which process the markdown documents and set up the static pages, within the Appengine structure.

 Todos: